 I’m interested in so many different subjects, so choosing one major felt like a letdown.
 With Latin American studies, I was able to take courses in everything from sociology, geography, history and political science to even biology — all with a focus on Latin America.

 The Latin American and Latinx studies - language emphasis major will allow you to master the Spanish language while providing you with a broad base of cultural and historical knowledge.
 The major is sometimes paired with other majors, including geography, social work, history, chemistry, English, business or Spanish, providing students with even more career opportunities.
 A Peace Corps Certificate is also available.

-Classes for Latin American and Latinx studies - language emphasis majors may include:
+What classes do Latin American and Latinx studies - language emphasis majors take?

 Learn more about the Latin American and Latinx studies - language emphasis major in the UWEC course catalog.